regolo-ai/tutorials/from-zero-to-hero-cheshire-cat-and-regolo/README.md

 **Built by developers, for developers** 🚀

 Questions?
-Reach out to support@regolo.ai or visit https://regolo.ai
+Reach out to our [Discord](https://discord.gg/gVcxQz7Y) or visit https://regolo.ai

 ---